-RESOLVED that this declaration of a Local State of Emergency shall expire upon further order of the Marion County Board of Commissioners.

-(on a date certain after which the conditions giving rise to the emergency no longer exist; upon further order of the Marion County Board of Commissioners; or both, whichever comes first).
-DATED this day of

-FOR THE BOARD OF COMMISSIONERS For Marion County, Oregon

-Name & Title
+County Board of Commissio ners at its next available incetting for fatification, and it is further RESOLVED that this declara Marion County Board of Con nation of a Local State of Emergency shall expire upon further order of the mmissioners. (on a date certain after which the conditions giving rise to the emergency no longer exist; upon further Board of Commissioners; or both, whichever comes first).
+DATED this day of , FOR THE BOARD OF COMMISSIONERS For Marion County, Oregon Name & Title